rathmuth/RADseq/README.md

 ## Contact

-We encourage users to use the [issue tracker](https://?????).
-For further enquiries, you can also contact radPipe Dev Team <????>.
+We encourage you to report any issue you might find using [issue tracker](https://github.com/rathmuth/RADseq/issues).
+For further enquiries, you can also contact radPipe Dev Team at ????.